 What is DESCA and how is it relevant?

 DESCA (Development of a Simplified Consortium Agreement) is the most popular out of several Horizon Europe Model Consortium Agreements.
 It is the result of a collaborative project supported by the EC.
 Its output is a model consortium agreement that anybody can use as the basis for a specific consortium agreement for a specific project.
-The updated DESCA model consortium agreement for Horizon Europe has yet to be released, for now you can preview the Horizon 2020 template that is available to download for free.
+The updated DESCA model consortium agreement for Horizon Europe is available to download for free.

 While it is not mandatory, we do recommend referring to the DESCA structure and guidelines when drafting a consortium agreement.
 As mentioned above – it is advisable to use experienced legal counsel when preparing this agreement.
 The DESCA template should only be referenced as a means of generally structuring the agreement and keeping in mind important aspects that need to be considered.